Punjab NDPS case: SAD leader Bikram Majithia granted bail

 The former minister was booked under the NDPS Act on December 20 last year during the previous Congress government.

-Majithia is the brother-in-law of Shiromani Akali Dal chief Sukhbir Singh Badal and brother of former Union minister Harsimrat Kaur Badal.
+Majithia is the brother-in-law of SAD chief Sukhbir Singh Badal and brother of former Union minister Harsimrat Kaur Badal.
+Majithia, in his bail plea, had submitted that the FIR against him was registered with a malafide objective to target the petitioner.

+The SAD leader had submitted that the previous Congress government in Punjab had ''left no stone unturned to misuse its powers and position for wreaking vengeance upon its political opponents''.

+The SAD had termed the registration of the FIR against Majithia as "political vendetta".